Crowd Labeling: a survey: Latent Models

-None of the above models consider the difficulty level of problems.
-While there are some evidences which show that considering the difficulty level of problems in user modeling is useful, for some applications\footnote{For example, the experiments on five categories of problems in \cite{Workforce} show that using the same users for all problem categories leads to different results.
-Or, in some categories the majority vote is better than the answers of the best user in the system, while in some others the opposite is true.
-As another evidence, in some problems the diversity of user answers is very high, while in some others it is low \cite{ClassCrowd}.}.
+More complex methods consider problem properties beside user capabilities.
+There is evidence that it is useful for some applications to take the difficulty level of problems into account.
+For example, the experiments on different categories of problems in \cite{Workforce} depict that using the same users for all problem categories leads to different results.
+In addition, in some categories the majority vote is better than the answers of the best user in the system, while in some others the opposite is true.
+Furthermore, in some problems the diversity of user's answers is very high, while in some others it is low \cite{ClassCrowd}.
+The general latent model for such methods is depicted in Fig. \ref{DARELM}.
+As shown in the figure, in these methods, the difficulty level of problem $x_i$ is modeled by a (set of) random variable(s) $\boldsymbol{\beta_i}$.
+Different methods have been proposed for modeling the user capabilities and problem difficulty levels.
+In GLAD method \cite{GLADPaper}, the difficulty level of problem $x_i$ is modeled by single random variable $\beta_i \in [0, \infty)$ and the capability of user $u_j$ is modeled by $r_j \in (-\infty, +\infty)$.
+In addition, the label generation model is assumed as the following logistic model,

-The ``GLAD" algorithm is proposed to model the users' expertise and the difficulty level of problems \cite{GLADPaper}.
-GLAD can also find the noisy and adversarial labelers, and in case of many number of adversarial labels, it can utilize them to produce higher quality results.

-GLAD models the difficulty of problem $x_i$ using the parameter $1/\beta_i \in [0,\inf)$ where the higher value of the parameter shows the higher difficulty level of the problem.
-Also, GLAD models the expertise of labeler $u_j$ using the parameter $\alpha_j \in (-\inf,+\inf)$, where the higher value of $\alpha_j$ indicates the higher level of expertise, and $\alpha_j<0$ indicates the adversarial labeler.

-The graphical schema of the model's dependencies is shown in the Fig. \ref{GladModel} (the shaded variables are observed, and the others are latent).